Sergio00166/webFILE/README.md

 It makes easier to configure it to use it with a load-balancer proxy like nginx.
 To get the maximun performance I recommend usign NGINX with least_conn and CPUs_count webFILE workers

+To change the audio track from a video you must need to enable "Experimental Web Platform features" in your browser

 Requirements:
  Python3 (tested under python 3.12)
  Windows/Linux